Regular price $78.00

 Choline is an essential nutrient and a source of methyl groups that are needed for many steps in metabolism.
 The body needs choline to synthesize phospholipids vital for cell membranes.
 Therefore, all cells need choline to preserve their structural integrity .
 In addition, choline is needed to produce acetylcholine, an important neurotransmitter for memory, mood, muscle control, and other brain and nervous system functions .
-Choline also plays important roles in modulating gene expression, cell membrane signaling, lipid transport and metabolism, and early brain development [1,2,3].
+Choline also plays important roles in modulating gene expression, cell membrane signalling, lipid transport and metabolism, and early brain development [1,2,3].

-In Pregnancy mothers require 450 mg/day, and in lactation 550 mg a day.
+In pregnancy mothers require 450 mg/day, and in lactation 550 mg a day.
 This supplement is encouraged for women not meeting their choline requirements through diet (vegans, vegetarians), and for children who may have allergies, (or who don't consume eggs and or liver on a regular basis).

 Approximately 90%–95% of pregnant women consume less choline than the adequate intake.
 Prenatal dietary supplements typically contain little if any choline.